-EDP's Sustainability Report is externally verified (3rd party), including GRI water indicators.
+EDP's Sustainability Report is externally verified, including GRI water indicators.
+Assurance is conducted by an independent third party according to ISAE 3000 and AA1000AS.

 91% of EDP's facilities identified as exposed to water risks are certified in accordance to ISO 14001, having this water aspect monitored and externally verified.

-EDP committs to achieve 100% ISO 14001 certification by 2020 for operations with environmental impacts.
+EDP commits to achieve 100% ISO 14001 certification by 2020 for operations with environmental impacts.